 You can give an adult chameleon small locust and they would normally eat 2 or 4 per sitting.

-Don’t feed adult locust as they are way too large.
+Don’t feed adult locusts as they are way too large.

-Other foods which can be given include crickets, waxworms, fruit flies and occasionally soft fruit like peach.
+Other foods which can be given include crickets, waxworms, fruit flies, and occasionally soft fruit like a peach.

 The food being fed should be lightly dusted with a food supplement powder on every occasion until they are 9 – 12 months old, you need then only do it once a week.